JaredSartin/paperclip-fedora/README.md

 `rake paperclip:fedora:setup`

-After that, go edit the yaml file with your server settings per rails environment (They default to a server on the localhost).
+After that, go edit the yaml file with your server settings per rails environment (They default to a Fedora Commons server on the localhost).
+The settings will reflect the default Fedora Commons settings: host (in form localhost or example.com), port, and context (Fedora Commons context, based on your Fedora Commons setup).

 ## Overview